 Try to compare the ingredients used here and in the example above ask yourself why would the higher quality food use certain ingredients and leave others out?
 Do you remember when we said dogs are meant to thrive off of animal meat, and their natural diets included very few plant sources?
 Notice how this second example offers absolutely no vegetables, but only focuses on animal/fish sources.

 Many dog food brands claim various vegetables are great sources of nutrients.
 If that is the case, why wouldn’t the best of the best use them?
 In fact, we could move down the top 15 ingredients, and not find anything that isn’t fantastic.

 Top 10 Ingredients: Deboned chicken, deboned turkey, yellowtail ﬂounder, whole eggs, whole Atlantic mackerel, chicken liver, turkey liver, chicken heart, turkey heart, whole Atlantic herring

-3 Types of Fish: There are three types of high quality fish already included among the top ten ingredients here, a fourth if we kept going.
-Not only does fish offer the proteins a dog needs, as well as several carbohydrates, fish are unique in their offering of fish oils and omega fatty acids.
+3 Types of Fish: There are three types of high-quality fish already included among the top ten ingredients here, a fourth if we kept going.
+Not only does fish offer the proteins a dog needs, as well as several carbohydrates, but fish are also unique in their offering of fish oils and omega fatty acids.

 Organ Meats: Though they may not seem appetizing to humans, organ meats (liver, heart) are considered very valuable ingredients to dogs and dog food.